braze-inc/braze-docs/_docs/_partners/message_personalization/dynamic_content/future_anthem.md

 > Future Anthem's all-in-one product for the real money gaming industry, Amplifier AI, delivers content personalization, real-time experiences, and dynamic audiences.
 Amplifier AI works seamlessly across sports, casino, and lottery, allowing customers to enhance Braze's player profiles with industry-specific player attributes, such as favorite game, favorite team, engagement score, next bet recommendation, expected next bet, and more.

 {% alert important %}
-The integration is currently in Early Access.
-Please reach out to your Future Anthem Customer Success Team to get started.
+This feature is currently in Early Access.
+Please reach out to the Future Anthem Customer Success Team to get started.
 {% endalert %}

 ## Prerequisites